ganeshrvel/openmtp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: You want something added to the boilerplate.
+about: You want something added to the app or code.
 labels: 'enhancement'
 ---